openhie/facility-recon/docs/source/dev/dhis2app.md

 External authentication works by associating a DHIS2 user role.
 The Facility Reconciliation Tool must know the user role.
 The user role that is selected to manage the tool must have permissions added otherwise if it is not then the user will be locked out.

-Click on the `Users` app in the app menu dropdown.
+Click on the Users app in the app menu dropdown.

 ![](../img/dhis2app_usersapp.png)

-In the users app menu, select `User Roles`.
+In the users app menu, select User Roles.

 ![](../img/dhis2app_usersmenu.png)

 Select the name of the user role you will use to manage the Facility Reconciliation App.
 This will take you to a detailed view of the authorities granted to that user role.

-Under `Apps` check the box next to `Facility Reconciliation app`.
+Under Apps check the box next to Facility Reconciliation app.

 ![](../img/dhis2app_userroleperms.png)

-Click `Save` at the bottom on the page to submit the change.
+Click Save at the bottom on the page to submit the change.

 ![](../img/dhis2share_confirmuserrole.png)